Battle of Dak To: Battle

-The first fighting of the new operation erupted on 3 November when companies of the 4th Infantry came across PAVN defensive positions.
+The first fighting of the new operation erupted on November 3rd 1967 when companies of the 4th Infantry came across PAVN defensive positions.
 The next day the same thing occurred to elements of the 173rd.
 The American and ARVN troops soon applied a methodical approach to combat in the highlands.
 They combed the hills on foot, ran into fixed PAVN hill-top defensive positions, applied massive firepower, and then launched ground attacks to force the PAVN off.
 In all of these instances, PAVN troops fought stubbornly, inflicted casualties on the Americans, and then withdrew.

-To expand the coverage of supporting artillery fires, the 4/503rd Airborne Infantry was ordered to occupy Hill 823 (14.626°N 107.648°E), south of Ben Het, for the construction of Fire Support Base 15.
+To expand the coverage of supporting artillery fire, the 4/503rd Airborne Infantry was ordered to occupy Hill 823 (14.626°N 107.648°E), south of Ben Het, for the construction of Fire Support Base 15.
 Since the rest of the battalion's companies were already deployed elsewhere, the 120 men of Company B would combat assault onto the hilltop by helicopter alone.
 After several attempts to denude the hilltop with airstrikes and artillery fire, Company B landed unopposed that afternoon, but the hill was not unoccupied.
 Fifteen minutes later, contact was made with the PAVN.
 The battle that ensued raged at close quarters until early the following morning when elements of the 66th Regiment withdrew, leaving behind more than 100 bodies.
 Nine men of Company B were killed and another 28 were wounded.

 The following morning Company B was relieved by Lt.
 Col. David J. Schumacher's 1/503rd, which (against the admonitions of Colonel Livsey) was divided into two small Task Forces.
 Task Force Black consisted of Company C supported by two platoons of Company D and Task Force Blue which was composed of Company A and the remaining platoon of Company D. Task Force Black left Hill 823 to find the PAVN who had attacked Company B, 4/503rd.
 At 08:28 on 11 November, after leaving their overnight laager and following a PAVN communications wire, the force was ambushed by the 8th and 9th Battalions of the 66th Regiment and had to fight for its life.
 Task Force Blue and Company C, 4/503rd was sent to relieve the beleaguered Task Force Black.
 They encountered fire from all sides during the relief attempt, but they made it, reaching the trapped men at 15:37.
 U.S. losses were 20 killed, 154 wounded, and two missing.